Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 Adding content variants to a page component does not produce a copy of the whole page.

-Personalization of components is enabled in Magnolia EE Pro by default but it you can.
+Personalization of components is enabled in Magnolia EE Pro by default but it you can disable or restrict it.

 In order to personalize content you need to know something about the visitor.
 In Magnolia, we call that something a trait.
 A trait is an attribute of the visitor or visit that you can detect and assign a value to.
 For example, age is a trait.
 It tells you if the content is appropriate for the visitor.